kathrynr22/be-F4N/README.md

 #### Responds with

-- the posted comment including comment_id and created_at - can we also get it to display user location, user avatar_url and user charity by default when they post a comment?
+- the posted comment including comment_id and created_at - can we also get it to display user location, user avatar_url and user charity name by default when they post a comment?
 Without them having to manually enter that into an input box.

 ---